 On what he guessed was the third day, she came down the stairs carrying a big pitcher.

 “Please Junie, I need a doctor, I need some medicine.
 It hurts so bad.”
 He was whining again but he couldn’t stop himself.

 “Okay, here’s some medicine” she said, grabbing the pitcher and pouring liquid on his wound.
 He screamed in agony and even more in fear when he realized it was gasoline and it burned the suppurating wound into unbearable pain.

 “Oh, poor baby.
 Let me make you feel good like you wanted me to before.”
 And she grabbed his member and started rubbing.
 Much to his dismay and horrible pain, he felt it stiffen.
 The wound screamed and so did he.

 “No Junie, please God, no. Let’s talk about this.
 Maybe I can help you.
-Lets go upstairs, please, no.” But June sloshed gas all around the little room, soaked his mattress on the floor and soaked him.
+Lets go upstairs, please, no.” But June sloshed gas all around the little room, soaked his mattress and soaked him.

 “Want a cigarette, Poppa, want one last cigarette before we go?”

-Lester started screaming as the flames followed the gasoline around her and lit him up.
-She sat there quiet in her circle of flame until it caught her too and put an end to her pain and desires.
+Lester screamed as the flames followed the gasoline around her and lit him up.
+She sat there calmly and quietly inside her circle of flame until it caught her too and put an end to all her pain and desires.